guisehn/spmin/README.md

 <script src='/sites/site-collection/Style Library/path/to/javascript.spm.min.js' type='text/javascript'></script>
 ```

 These controls will not print duplicated inclusion tags for the same file in the page (it will render only the first one).
-If you need to include the same JavaScript file or CSS multiple times, add the `IncludeOnce="false"` attribute to the control definition.
+If you need to include the same JavaScript or CSS file multiple times, add the `IncludeOnce="false"` attribute to the subsequent control definition.

 ### Combining assets